nmemranhussain/Slope_correlation_slr_mlr_in_R/README.md

 - **Examining Predictor Interplay:** Highlight the influence of highly correlated predictors (e.g., healthiness and engagement) on regression outcomes, focusing on their direct versus mediated effects.
 - **Model Evaluation:** Evaluate the impact of correlation on simple and multiple regression models, including coefficients, significance, and explanatory power (e.g., adjusted R-squared, partial determination).
 - **Practical Insights:** Provide a framework for identifying and interpreting confounding hypotheses in real-world datasets, emphasizing the distinction between direct causality and mediated associations.
 - **Statistical Application:** Use R to model, visualize, and explain the interplay between variables, reinforcing practical skills in regression analysis for applied research.
+- **Confidence level:** All results are reported with a minimum precision of four decimal places, using an alpha level of 0.05 for statistical tests.

 **Intended Users:**
 - Data Analysts, Data scientists, machine learning enthusiasts, educators.